higlass/clodius/README.md

 clodius aggregate bedfile /tmp/sample.short.bed
 ```

-The output files can then be displayed using the [higlass-docker container](https://github.com/hms-dbmi/higlass-docker).
-For more information about viewing these types of files take a look at the [higlass wiki](https://github.com/hms-dbmi/higlass/wiki#bigwig-files).
+The output files can then be displayed using [higlass-manage](https://github.com/higlass/higlass-manage).
+For more information about viewing these types of files take a look at the [higlass docs](https://docs.higlass.io/track_types.html).

 [More examples](COMMANDS.md) are available.